17th Feb 2026

 When the skin loses its ability to bounce back, excess skin can accumulate and become more noticeable, making jowls appear more pronounced.
 Factors such as rapid weight loss, sun damage, and genetics can accelerate this process, further reducing skin elasticity and increasing skin laxity.

 To effectively address jowls, it’s important to target the underlying causes of loose skin.
 Non surgical treatments like Ultherapy use ultrasound energy to stimulate collagen production in the deeper layers of the skin, helping to tighten and firm sagging areas.
+This treatment lasts about 12 months.
 Facial exercises and massage can also help strengthen the underlying muscles, providing additional support to the skin and improving overall tone.
 For those with more advanced skin laxity, surgical options such as a mini facelift, jowl lift or neck lift can remove excess skin and tighten the underlying muscles, resulting in a more youthful appearance and a smoother jawline.

 By focusing on treatments that stimulate collagen and address both loose skin and weakened connective tissue, you can significantly reduce the appearance of jowls and restore a firmer, more youthful look to your face.
 Whether you choose non surgical or surgical options, targeting skin laxity is key to achieving long-lasting results and maintaining a rejuvenated appearance.

-Treatment options for jowls
+Treatment options for sagging jowls, how to get rid of jowls

-Ultherapy | Facelifts | Full Facelift | Mini Facelift | Deep Plane Facelift | Lower Facelft or Jowl lift | Fat Grafting
+Ultherapy | Facelifts | Full Facelift | Mini Facelift | Deep Plane Facelift | Lower Facelift or Jowl lift | Fat Grafting

 Non-Surgical Treatments for Jowls

 • Radiofrequency (RF) Technologies: RF technologies work by heating the deeper layers of the skin to stimulate natural collagen production and tighten existing collagen supplies.
+Radiofrequency treatments like Thermage and Morpheus8 utilize heat to tighten and smooth the skin.
+Morpheus8 combines microneedling and radiofrequency energy to tighten skin and improve the appearance of jowls.
 These minimally invasive treatments also target the deep layers to boost both collagen and elastin production, resulting in firmer, more elastic skin and a reduction in sagging jowls.
 Minimal downtime is another key benefit, so patients can resume their routines soon after treatment.

 • Laser Treatments: Laser treatments can improve skin texture and reduce the appearance of sagging skin by promoting collagen production and tightening the skin.
 These treatments are effective for those looking to achieve a more youthful appearance without undergoing surgery.